Booking, consultation, phone, contact, service, and gallery paths from public pages

 - Form structure signals for consultation and contact paths.

-- Mobile first-screen CTA evidence when browser checks are available.
+- Mobile first-screen CTA evidence when public evidence supports it.

-- Visible contact details, privacy links, review cues, secure-page asset hints, and browser errors.
+- Visible contact details, privacy links, review cues, secure-page asset hints, and script or provider issues.

 - It does not review treatment claims, medical advice, advertising compliance, or professional licensing.